 The first step to create a successful push notification marketing strategy is to grow your subscriber list.
-While there’s no harm in sending out push campaigns with only a handful of subscribers, your marketing can be more impact if you have a larger set of subscribers to target.
+While there’s no harm in sending out push campaigns with only a handful of subscribers, your marketing can have more impact if you have a larger set of subscribers to target.

 Unlike other marketing channels, growing your push notification subscribers is fairly straightforward.
 With a highly visible and timely opt-in prompt, your store visitors can subscribe to your notifications easily.
 Moreover, without the double opt-in, there is no hassle of confirming the subscription.

-Pick up these tips and hacks to grow your subscriber list instantly:
+Pick up these tips and hacks to grow your subscriber list instantly.

 1. Write a catchy overlay